unconv/llama2-flask-api/README.md

 ## Usage

-After installing Llama 2 from the [official repo](https://github.com/facebookresearch/llama), clone this repository into the Llama directory or just copy `api.py` from this repo to the root of the Llama directory.
+After installing Llama 2 from the [official repo](https://github.com/facebookresearch/llama), clone this repository into the Llama repo or just copy `api.py` from this repo to the root of the Llama repo.

+You can also install this repo directly with `pip install -e .` which will also install Flask and Llama.
+Then you just need to copy your Llama checkpoint directories into the root of this repo, named `llama-2-[MODEL]`, for example `llama-2-7b-chat`.

 Then just run the API: